I hate talking about weight loss.

 If you are really honest with yourself.
 What does your day-day eating look like?
 Are you focusing on how many nutrients you are getting?
 Are you eating real food?
 Are you eating home cooked food?Yes, part of being healthy means you have to cook.
 You don’t have to be chef, but you do have to cook.
 You need to control what you eat.
 That’s just the hard truth.
 You don’t have to count calories, how much carbs/fat/protein you are eating.
 You just have to cook and eat real food.
 Nutrition only comes from real food.
 Not boxed/bagged/already prepared food.

-I thought the weight before and I had no issue losing the weight after having a baby because I cook majority of my meals (granted I live in the boonies now, with NO decent take-out options or restaurants..seriously taco bell was the only thing on grubhub…no joke).
+I lost the weight before and I had no issue losing the weight after having a baby because I cook majority of my meals (granted I live in the boonies now, with NO decent take-out options or restaurants..seriously taco bell was the only thing on grubhub…no joke).
 But, I also realized that if I am to eat real food, the only way to do it, is if I make it.
 I think you know that too.

 I still eat chocolate, drink martinis, and splurge a little…but the rest of the time: I just focus on eating real food.
 Less take out.
 Less boxed or junk food (yes, I said “less” I am still human with a toddler).
 Just food.
 Then I focus on eating less sugar, and more vegetables and quality fats.